Ride-The-Lightning/RTL/.github/docs/C-Lightning-setup.md

   "nodes": [
     {
       "index": 1,
-      "lnNode": "Eclair Testnet # 1",
+      "lnNode": "c-lightning Testnet # 1",
-      "lnImplementation": "ECL",
+      "lnImplementation": "CLT",
       "Authentication": {
-        "configPath": "<Optional - Config file path, including .conf file>", "lnApiPassword": "<Mandatory if the configPath is missing - Password used for API authentication>", },
+        "macaroonPath": "<Modify to include the path of the folder with access.macaroon>", "configPath": "<Optional - Config file path for c-lightning>" },
       "Settings": {
         "userPersona": "OPERATOR",